Phase-modulated entangling gates robust to static and time-varying errors: Results and Discussion

-We begin by demonstrating the ability to arbitrarily decouple multiple motional modes using this phase modulation scheme.
-A single qubit is prepared in $\ket{0}$ and the bichromatic Raman fields are applied for a fixed duration of $\tau_g=80~\upmu$s.
-The Raman beat note frequency is scanned over a range including two radial modes.
-Here, the application of the state-dependent force produces a purely qubit-oscillator interaction and any residual coupling between the qubit and oscillator at the conclusion of the operation will result in $P_{1}>0$, where $P_{1}$ is the probability of a single ion being projected into state $\ket{1}$.
+We begin by demonstrating the ability to arbitrarily decouple multiple motional modes using the analytic $\Phi\text{M}$ scheme.
+A single qubit is prepared in state $\ket{0}$ and the bichromatic Raman fields are applied for \mbox{$\tau_g=80~\upmu$s}.
+The Raman beams' frequency difference is scanned over a range including two radial modes.
+Here, the application of the state-dependent force produces a purely qubit-oscillator interaction and any residual mutual coupling at the conclusion of the operation will result in $P_{1}>0$, where population $P_{i}$ is the probability of $i$ ions being projected into state $\ket{1}$.

 In Fig.~\ref{fig:singleion}(a), we tune the modes to have a frequency splitting sufficiently large that the predominant interaction is with only a single mode.
-In this configuration, complete decoupling is achieved for $\delta_k = \pm 2\pi/\tau_g$ and is indicated by $P_{1}$ dropping to zero symmetrically about $\delta_k = 0$, where $\delta_k$ is the detuning from the desired mode.
-In Fig.~\ref{fig:singleion}(b), the mode splitting has been decreased via electrostatic tuning of the trap potential such that both modes will be excited when the beat note is detuned close to either, illustrating the problem of mode crowding experienced in larger systems.
-Now, for the same gate time and laser frequencies, complete decoupling is no longer possible (see inset phase space trajectory) and the data (black) show a large value of $P_1$ at intermediate detunings.
-In the purple dataset, we have applied a four-segment phase modulation protocol to decouple both modes near the arbitrarily chosen detuning value of -8.5 kHz.
-We are able to close the mode trajectories that were previously left excited at that detuning, indicated by the dip in $P_1$.
-In all cases experimental data agree well with analytic theory (solid lines).
+In this configuration, complete decoupling is achieved for the detunings $\delta_1 = \pm 2\pi/\tau_g$, indicated by $P_{1}$ dropping to zero symmetrically about $\delta_1 = 0$ (similarly about $\delta_1 = -70$ kHz, corresponding to $\delta_2 = 0$).
+In Fig.~\ref{fig:singleion}(b), the mode splitting has been decreased via electrostatic tuning of the trap potential such that both modes will become excited when the laser is detuned close to either, illustrating the problem of mode crowding typically experienced in larger systems.
+For an unmodulated Raman drive, the black data in Fig.~\ref{fig:singleion}(b) show a large value of $P_1$ at intermediate detunings (-17~to~0~kHz), where decoupling was previously achievable for mode $k=1$.
+By contrast, we may drive $P_{1}$ to zero at an arbitrarily chosen detuning (arrow) using a four-segment $\Phi\text{M}$ sequence to decouple both modes (purple data).
+The resulting phase space trajectories at this detuning are illustrated in the insets to Fig.~\ref{fig:singleion}(b), showing how the modulation protocol steers both trajectories back towards the origin at the conclusion of the gate.
+We have achieved similar decoupling at a range of arbitrary detunings via appropriate construction of the $\Phi\text{M}$ sequence.